istio/istio.io/content/docs/examples/tutorial/single/index.md

 Success!
 You can now build, test, and run a service on a local machine.
 Go to the next module to learn how to package the service into a container.
-Once packaged, the service can be deployed into a test, staging or production environment.
+Once you package the service, you can deploy it into a test, staging or production environment.